Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Consume library.md

 <summary>Clone latest</summary>

 To clone the latest version of the repository
-1. On your local machine, open a PowerShell session
+1. On your local machine, open a PowerShell session.
-1. Navigate to the location you want to clone the repository into
+1. Navigate to the location you want to clone the repository into.
 1. Run

     ```PowerShell